 In 2002, Professor Barber broadened his experience by taking up the position of Executive Director, Science Planning at Australia’s premier research organisation, the CSIRO.
 Four years later, he was appointed Group Executive, Information, Manufacturing and Minerals – a position he held until his appointment as Flinders’ Vice-Chancellor.

 Throughout his academic career, Professor Barber has been an advisor on science and research to numerous government and industry agencies, both in Australia and overseas.
 He was elected a Fellow of the Australian Academy of Science in 1992 and served as Secretary, Science Policy from 2001-05.
+In 2011 he was elected a Fellow of the Australian Academy of Technological Sciences and Engineering.
+He is also a Fellow of the Australian Institute of Company Directors.

 Professor Barber and his wife, Jeanette, have two adult children.
 He enjoys walking, good food and wine, travelling and reading.